A team of practitioners

 Jess comes to Civic Projects with experience in schematic design, historic preservation, and educational architecture from prior internships at Bauer Latoza Studio and Harding Partners.
 While at Bauer Latoza, she was involved in the production of as-built drawings for Chicago Public Schools, as well as in the condition assessment of campus buildings at the University of Chicago.
 Her work at Civic Projects ranges from workshop facilitation to residential permit sets.
 Recent projects have included workshop development for Chicago Torture Justice Center and the Obama Presidential Center Museum Design Team.
 She also contributes to the diagramming and strategic planning of our Reinventing Cities proposal.

 As a collaborator of CANDO Corporation, she also acts as web designer and data manager for their most recent project – a public repository of minority and woman-owned businesses in Chicago.
 The site is intended to encourage better workforce diversity on construction projects.
-Jess is in her last year of study at Illinois Institute of Technology, and will earn her Bachelors of Architecture with a concentration in Architectural History & Theory in Spring 2019.
+Jess earned her Bachelors of Architecture with a concentration in Architectural History & Theory from Illinois Institute of Technology.

-For each project we take on, we bring together a special team of people to carry it out.
-Our collaborators make our practice hybrid by bringing expertise in urban planning, education, sustainability, and policy and enrich every project with specialized knowledge and contributions.
+Our collaborators bring expertise in urban planning, education, sustainability, and policy; enriching each project with their specialized knowledge and contributions.
 Combined with our commitment to quality design and architecture, our collaborative practice results in projects that are deeply embedded in their context and communities.

 Abby Hamlin (Hamlin Ventures, LLC)